- Written by mcldecastro

 Dr. Hospicio G. Natural, Jr.

-The Organic Agriculture Program (OAP) of the Agricultural Systems Cluster aims to provide leadership in science-based and people-oriented sustainable organic agriculture through relevant research, extension and instruction.
+The Organic Agriculture Program (OAP) of the Agricultural Systems Institute aims to provide leadership in science-based and people-oriented sustainable organic agriculture through relevant research, extension and instruction.
 Starting with modest research funds in 2006, it currently conducts both basic studies on organic fertilizer inputs and community-based action research through assured research grants of PhP13.5M from 2007 to 2013.

 Members of the OAP are actively involved with the Bureau of Agricultural Research and the Bureau of Agriculture and Fisheries Products Standards in support of the Department of Agriculture’s OA programs.
 The OAP team collaborated with MASIPAG, a local NGO member of the International Federation of Organic Agriculture Movements (IFOAM) and the Office of the Provincial Agriculturist of Quezon to set up a Participatory Guarantee System to ensure the quality of organic products sold in their Friday Organic Market.
 This has made Quezon the first province in the country to set up a Participatory Guarantee System.